maxbiostat/BayesianStatisticsCourse/README.md

 ## Lecture 8: Model choice

 ## Lecture 9: Applications
+- See [Reporting Bayesian Results](https://journals.sagepub.com/doi/abs/10.1177/0193841X20977619?journalCode=erxb) for a guide on which summaries are indispensable in a Bayesian analysis.
+-  [Visualization in Bayesian workflow](https://rss.onlinelibrary.wiley.com/doi/abs/10.1111/rssa.12378) is a great paper about making useful graphs for a well-calibrated Bayesian analysis.
+-

 ## Lecture 10: Discussion Bayes vs Frequentism
 **Disclaimer**: everything in this section needs to be read with care so one does not become a zealot!